-- 3.B.4 For Emission Point AA-002, the permittee shall comply with the following requirements: - (a) Change oil and filter every 500 hours of operation or annually, whichever comes first, or perform an oil analysis at the same frequency in order to extend the oil change requirement.
+- 3.B.14 For Emission Point AA-004, the permittee shall comply with the following requirements: - (a) Change oil and filter every 500 hours of operation or annually, whichever comes first, or perform an oil analysis at the same frequency in order to extend the oil change requirement.
 If the permittee chooses to use oil analysis in an effort to extend the oil/filter change requirement, the results of the analysis must verify the oil still meets the limits contained in (1)-(3) below.
 If any of these limits are exceeded, the oil must be changed within two business days of receiving the results of the analysis.
-If the engine is not in operation when the results are received, the oil must be changed within two business days or before commencing operation, whichever is later. - (1) Total Acid Number increases by more than 3.0 milligrams of potassium hydroxide (KOH) per gram from the Total Acid Number when new. - (2) Viscosity of the oil has changed by more than 20 percent from the viscosity of the oil when new. - (3) Percent water content (by volume) is greater than 0.5. - (b) Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as necessary;

-(c) Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.
+If the engine is not in operation when the results are received, the oil must be changed within two business days or before commencing operation, whichever is later.
+The oil analysis program must be included in the engine's maintenance plan required by Condition 3.B.15; - (1) Total Acid Number increases by more than 3.0 milligrams of potassium hydroxide (KOH) per gram from the Total Acid Number when new. - (2) Viscosity of the oil has changed by more than 20 percent from the viscosity of the oil when new. - (3) Percent water content (by volume) is greater than 0.5. - (b) Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; - (c) Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.

-If the engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practices according to the schedule listed in (a)-(c) above, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under Federal, State, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under Federal, State, or local law has abated.
+If an engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practices according to the schedule listed in (a)-(c) above, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under Federal, State, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under Federal, State, or local law has abated.
 The work practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under Federal, State, or local law has abated.

-(Ref.: 40 CFR Part 63.6603(a); 63.6625(j); and Item 5 and Footnotes 1 and 2 of Table 2d to Subpart ZZZZ)
+(Ref.: 40 CFR 63.6603(a), 63.6625(j), and Table 2d, Subpart ZZZZ)